2026 WAFES Conference

 9.1.
 Attendees must present tickets to enter this event.

 9.3.
-Volunteer Attendees under 18 years of age must attend with a parent or guardian.
+Volunteers Attendees under 18 years of age must attend with a parent or guardian.
 The parent or guardian will be required to pay $175 for a ticket.
-If the parent or guardian is also a DFES volunteer, or the underage volunteer they are attending with is a 2025 WAFES Awards Finalist, they will not be required to pay the ticket price.
+If the parent or guardian is also a DFES volunteer, or the underage volunteer they are attending with is a 2026 WAFES Awards finalist, they will not be required to pay the ticket price.

 9.4.
-Please refer to th 2025 WAFES Awards Terms and Conditions for further details on nominations, eligibility and the awards process.
+Please refer to the 2026 WAFES Awards Terms and Conditions for further details on nominations, eligibility and the awards process.

 10. Photography and filming permission

 10.1.
-All Event attendees acknowledge that they may be photographed or filmed by the DFES Organiser’s official photographer/videographer.
+All Event Attendees acknowledge that they may be photographed or filmed by the Organiser’s official photographer/videographer.

 10.2.
-Event attendees’ consent for the DFES Organiser to use, reproduce, copy, exhibit or distribute any photographs or videos of attendees and/or any voice recordings made of attendees and/or written extraction of the same, which may be included in DFES/WAFES Awards’ advertising and promotional material by the DFES Organiser.
+Event Attendees’ consent for the Organiser to use, reproduce, copy, exhibit or distribute any photographs or videos of attendees and/or any voice recordings made of attendees and/or written extraction of the same, which may be included in advertising and promotional material by the Organiser.

 10.3.
-Event attendees may withdraw this consent by notifying the DFES Organiser in writing.
+Event attendees may withdraw this consent by notifying the Organiser in writing.

 10.4.
-Personal information acquired by the DFES Organiser under clause 10 will be governed in accordance with the DFES Organiser’s Privacy Policy.
-Further information can be found in the DFES Privacy Policy.
+Personal information acquired by the Organiser under clause 10 will be governed in accordance with the Organiser’s Privacy Policy

 11. Permission to use mobile text messaging (SMS)

 11.1.
-Event Attendees agree, by providing their mobile number during registration for the Event, that they are permitting the DFES Organiser to SMS their number up to five (5) times.
+Event Attendees agree, by providing their mobile number during registration for the Event, that they are permitting the Organiser and/or Registration Manager to SMS their number up to five (5) times.

 11.2.
 Event Attendees may unsubscribe to messaging by replying “remove” to the SMS.